 October 30, 2012

 Journalists Dzinya Djuba and Esther Adjepong tell us about the Mastercard Foundation Scholars Program at UC Berkeley.
-See the video on CalTV's YouTube Channel.
+See the video on CalTV's YouTube Channel(link is external).

 October 13, 2012

 UC Berkeley will get $30 million over eight years to educate 113 African students, including seven who arrived this year.
-Read the full SFGate article.
+Read the full SFGate articl(link is external)e.

 October 4, 2012

 Over the next eight years, 113 students from sub-Saharan Africa will be awarded full-ride scholarships to UC Berkeley thanks to a program recently launched by the Mastercard Foundation.
-Read the full DailyCal article.
+Read the full DailyCal article(link is external).